UniversalDependencies/UD_English-LinES/README.txt

 The syntactic annotation was first automatically converted from the original LinES annotation scheme as described in Ahrenberg (2015).
 Then converted again, mostly automatically to UD version 2.0.
+The test sample has been thoroughly reviewed before the release of version 2.1.

 There may be occasional deviations from the general guidelines.